 What looks like “easy money” on the surface, is much like an iceberg with 90% of its mass comprised of liabilities below the surface.
 There is a lot more to embryo storage than feeding liquid nitrogen to a storage tank.

 The ultimate truth is that embryo storage results in abandoned embryos, this is true for any IVF center, cryobank, or embryology laboratory.
-The rate at which embryos become abandoned occurs faster in clinics which don’t have the protocols and dedicated staff to stay on top of the business.
+The rate at which embryos become abandoned occurs faster in clinics that don’t have the protocols and dedicated staff to stay on top of the business.

 In today’s busy, transient society, simply keeping track of patients for two or more years post-treatment is a difficult task.
-This is actually even truer for the growing number of oncology patients who are banking sperm, embryos, oocytes or ovarian tissue and who may store those tissues for 10-30 years.
+This is actually even truer for the growing number of oncology patients who are banking sperm, embryos, oocytes, or ovarian tissue and who may store those tissues for 10-30 years.

-The bottom line is embryos and gametes turn from assets to liabilities everyday across the country.
-What was once perceived as a revenue stream quickly turns into a liability when no one is watching, especially when abandoned specimens are not dealt with accurately, consistently and timely.
+The bottom line is embryos and gametes turn from assets to liabilities every day across the country.
+What was once perceived as a revenue stream quickly turns into a liability when no one is watching, especially when abandoned specimens are not dealt with accurately, consistently, and timely.
 Read more below about the principles of Embryonomics, or feel free to call us if you have questions: 651-478-5611.

 THE MYTH is that tanks fail.